 Hernández-Nieto CA, Soto-Cossio L, Basurto-Díaz D. Assisted hatching for improving embryo implantation.
 A bibliographical review.
 Ginecol Obstet Mex.
 2015 Apr;83(4):232-9.

 Uppangala S, D'Souza F, Pudakalakatti S, S Atreya H, Raval K, Kalthur G, Kumar Adiga S. Laser assisted zona hatching does not lead to immediate impairment in human embryo quality and metabolism.
 Syst Biol Reprod Med.
 2016 Dec;62(6):396-403. doi: 10.1080/19396368.2016.1217952.
 Epub 2016 Sep 6.

 Zeng M, Su S, Li L. The effect of laser-assisted hatching on pregnancy outcomes of cryopreserved-thawed embryo transfer: a meta-analysis of randomized controlled trials.
 Lasers Med Sci.
 2018 Apr;33(3):655-666. doi: 10.1007/s10103-017-2372-x.
 Epub 2017 Nov 7.

-FAQs from users: 'In which cases is assisted hatching recommended?', 'What methods are used in assisted hatching?', 'What is Assisted Hatching?', 'What is assisted hatching in IVF with ICSI?', 'Is it recommended to do assisted hatching on frozen embryos?' and 'Is assisted hatching recommended for the aspiration of fragments?' and 'Does assisted hatching improve embryo implantation?'.
+FAQs from users: 'In which cases is assisted hatching recommended?', 'What methods are used in assisted hatching?', 'What is Assisted Hatching?', 'What is assisted hatching in IVF with ICSI?', 'Is it recommended to do assisted hatching on frozen embryos?', 'Is assisted hatching recommended for the aspiration of fragments?' and 'Does assisted hatching improve embryo implantation?'.